Nigeria

-This FCDO-funded programme contributes towards promoting the increased participation of women, youth, and PWDs in Nigeria's political and electoral process.
-The project’s activities are aimed at evaluating inclusive practices of political parties.
-The assessments focus on the conduct of political parties from the pre-election, election, and post-election period.
+This FCDO-funded programme contributes towards promoting the increased participation of women, young people, and PWDs in Nigeria's political and electoral process.

 Completed programmes